RainyDayHiker/splitflap/3d/my_final_stl/README.md

 	- No supports needed - there are overhangs, but they'll print well enough on a good printer
 	- Orientation of parts should be correct
 	- Whatever build plate gives the surface you want on the Side and Top panels
+	- NOTE: Spool halves are very thin - if you find them challenging to print on your printer, the spools from the original design should be identical in dimensions and usable instead
 	- Rubber Foot in TPU

 Part list: